 Can you imagine what life was like before you had your VELUX roof window?
 Dark, dreary, no natural light - we're sure you now can't imagine life without it!
 This means you'll want to make sure that your roof window lasts as long as possible, and with a little bit of care and attention here and there, you will reap the rewards for longer.

-In this blog, we talk about a few helpful tips and hints that will help you look after your roof window, whatever the finish, and maximise its potential before you consider having to replace it.
+In this blog, we will give few helpful tips and hints that will help you look after your roof window, whatever the finish, and maximise its potential before you consider having to replace it.
 Remember, by maintaining your roof window now you'll be saving money in the long-run on energy bills and future maintenance costs.

 A 'pane' in the neck?
 Not at all!